tigergraph/ecosys/tools/etl/tg-jdbc-driver/README.md

 See [RESTPP API User Guide: Built-in Endpoints](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints) for more details about the built-in endpoints.

 The default timeout for TigerGraph is 16s, you can use **setQueryTimeout(seconds)** of java.sql.Statement to change timeout for any specific query.

+**If any parameter or attribute name has spaces, tabs or other special characters, please enclose it in single quotation marks.**

 Detailed examples can be found at [tg-jdbc-examples](tg-jdbc-examples).